 Name, image, and likeness (NIL) are three elements that make up your “right of publicity,” consisting of your name, your image, and your likeness (nicknames, photographs, other identifiable traits).
 NIL activities include autograph signings, personal appearances, social media endorsements, and promotion of businesses, products, and services.
-As of July 1, 2021, the NCAA adopted an interim set of guidelines to suspend previous NIL restrictions for all current and incoming student-athletes in all sports.
-Student-athletes are now permitted to profit from their NIL within the guidelines established by their Institution, their state, and the NCAA.
-29 states have passed laws setting standards for student-athletes to commercialize their NIL (many of which are currently in effect), others have draft bills before their legislatures, and the federal government is working on national legislation.
+As of July 1, 2021, the NCAA adopted an interim set of guidelines to suspend previous NIL restrictions for all current and incoming college athletes in all sports.
+College athletes are now permitted to profit from their NIL within the guidelines established by their Institution, their state, and the NCAA.
+29 states have passed laws setting standards for college athletes to commercialize their NIL (many of which are currently in effect), others have draft bills before their legislatures, and the federal government is working on national legislation.

 ASP leadership consists of CEO Casey Schwab, founding partners David Carter and John Entz, Educational Consultant Gabe Feldman, and nationally-recognized, industry-leading advisors Oliver Luck, Jessica Mendoza, Kenneth Shropshire, Jené Elzie, Malcolm Turner, Michael O’Hara Lynch, and Renie Anderson.

 The ASP team brings together experts in sports business, sports law, college sports administration, education, marketing, branding, coaching, NCAA compliance and NIL.
 Collectively, our team has worked with dozens of sports organizations, including the NFLPA, NFL, NCAA, FOX Sports, ESPN, NBA, XFL, MLS, Olympic and Paralympic Games, Wasserman, and universities across the country.

-Through consulting, strategic planning, compliance support and education, we support all stakeholders – athletic departments, coaches and student-athletes – with the resources they need to thrive in this new age of college athletics.
+Through consulting, strategic planning, compliance support and education, we support all stakeholders – athletic departments, coaches and college athletes – with the resources they need to thrive in this new age of college athletics.

 Any organization that interacts with college athletes must adapt to the new era of college athletics.
-ASP serves those impacted by NIL, including, but not limited to colleges and universities and their key stakeholders as they navigate the changes to rules and related NCAA legislation.
+ASP serves those impacted by these drastic changes, including, but not limited to colleges and universities and their key stakeholders as they navigate the changing collegiate landscape and related NCAA legislation.
 These stakeholders include athletic department staff and coaches, compliance directors, school officials, college athletes, and external parties such as sponsors, boosters, and brands.